 - Hybrid WorkHome Future: Housing, architecture and space use for a post pandemic paradigm shift to our patterns of working from home.

-My main role currently is leading Postgraduate Research (PGR) at the School of Art, Architecture and Design.
-When I took up a post at London Met it was as the course leader for the RIBA Part 2 course and our Architecture MA.
-I have since been the Postgraduate Taught (PGT) Programme Leader, School Research Leader, and in charge of delivering the REF 2021 Unit of Assessment 32.
+His main role currently is leading Postgraduate Research (PGR) at the School of Art, Architecture and Design.
+When he took up a post at London Met it was as the course leader for the RIBA Part 2 course and our Architecture MA.
+He has since been the Postgraduate Taught (PGT) Programme Leader, School Research Leader, and in charge of delivering the REF 2021 Unit of Assessment 32.

-Most of my London Met teaching has been at PGT or PGR level on the following courses:
+Most of Matthew's London Met teaching has been at PGT or PGR level on the following courses: